 The size of the interior is the same across the Enyaq line up, but everything else will change according to your taste and how much you want to spend.
 Skoda has ditched all the usual trim levels we are used to.
 Instead, you choose your battery size, your preferred interior and then your extra equipment.
 In theory this means you can have the kit you want rather than the stuff someone in marketing thinks you’ll want, but the options are bundled together into a series of packages which means, for example, if you want a key that you don’t have to take out of your pocket to use, you have to pay for ‘additional noise suppression’ or an electric tailgate.

 Tick a few boxes like this on the order form and the cost soon adds up.
 The top versions with the fanciest interiors go up to £43,000 which makes it the most expensive Skoda ever.
 But add all of the options and it could top £53,000.
 Suddenly it doesn’t look like such a bargain, so be sure to choose carefully and compare the Enyaq to rivals like-for-like on equipment.

 The biggest of those rivals is the closely-related VW ID models.
 We’ve two main criticisms of those cars – the cheap-feeling interiors with hard, scratchy plastics, and the occasionally obstructive technology.
-The Skoda improves on both of these and feels a little more luxurious purely because there are more actual buttons rather than relying on a touchscreen.
+The Skoda improves on both of these and feels a little more luxurious purely because there are some actual buttons rather than relying on a touchscreen.
 That’s good news as it’s much less distracting while you are driving than trying to prod a touch screen or get a voice recognition system to understand you.
 The number of those buttons decreases rapidly on the lower-spec models though, leaving you with blank places where switches should be.